-Vegetative stabilization specifications are used to promote the establishment of vegetation on exposed soil.
+Use vegetative stabilization specifications to promote the establishment of vegetation on exposed soil.
 When soil is stabilized with vegetation, the soil is less likely to erode and more likely to allow infiltration of rainfall, thereby reducing sediment loads and runoff to downstream areas and improving wildlife habitat and visual resources.

-Use this practice on denuded areas as specified on the ESC and SWM plans and it may be used on highly erodible or critically eroding areas.
+Use this practice on denuded areas as specified on the ESC and SWM Plans.
+It may be used on highly erodible or critically eroding areas.
 This specification is divided into Temporary Seeding, to quickly establish vegetative cover for short duration (up to one year), and Permanent Seeding, for long-term vegetative cover.
-Examples of applicable areas for Temporary Seeding are temporary soil stockpiles, cleared areas being left idle between construction phases, and earth dikes or other temporary erosion control measures.
-Examples of Permanent Seeding include lawns, dams, cut and fill slopes, and other areas at final grade.
+Examples of applicable areas for temporary seeding are temporary soil stockpiles, cleared areas being left idle between construction phases, and earth dikes or other temporary erosion control measures.
+Examples of permanent seeding include lawns, dams, cut and fill slopes, and other areas at final grade.